 Search the Collection

-Roy Harris Jenkins, Baron Jenkins of Hillhead (1920-2003), Politician; Home Secretary and writer
+Roy Harris Jenkins, Baron Jenkins of Hillhead (1920-2003), Writer and Labour politician; Home Secretary and co-founder of the Social Democratic Party

 Sitter in 13 portraits